List of world records in chess: Most world champions in a tournament

 Nottingham 1936 included five past, current, and future world champions: reigning champion Max Euwe; Alexander Alekhine, who had lost the title to Euwe the prior year, and would regain it the following year; former champions Emanuel Lasker and José Raúl Capablanca; and Mikhail Botvinnik, who would win the championship in 1948.
 This record was equaled by Moscow 1971 and the 1973 Soviet Chess Championship, each of which included former champions Vasily Smyslov, Mikhail Tal, and Tigran Petrosian; Boris Spassky, who was champion from 1969 to 1972; and future champion Anatoly Karpov.B.
 Cafferty and M. Taimanov, The Soviet Championships, Cadogan Books, 1998, p.
 160. ISBN 1-85744-201-6.

 Largest tie for first

 Thirteen players tied for first with 5–1 scores at the National Open held on March 17–19, 2000 in Las Vegas: grandmasters Jaan Ehlvest, Alexander Goldin, Alexander Baburin, Pavel Blatny, Eduard Gufeld, Yuri Shulman, Alex Yermolinsky, Gregory Kaidanov, Dmitry Gurevich, Alexander Stripunsky, and Gregory Serper, and International Masters Rade Milovanovic and Levon Altounian.

-Highest percentage of players below 50% in a tournament

-At the Linares 2001 tournament, five of the six players (83.3%) finished with a minus score.
-Garry Kasparov won with 7½/10, while Judit Polgár, Alexander Grischuk, Peter Leko, Alexei Shirov, and Anatoly Karpov tied for second to sixth places, each with 4½/10.

-Highest percentage of draws in a tournament

-98.8% of all games at the Iranian Chess Tournament in 2023, played in a round robin format, were drawn, eventual winner Mehdi Latifi being the only one who won games.